predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 (Don't have your own data ready yet?
 Scroll down to do the _Demo_ with sample data.)

 **First, we explore what normative model is best for you.**
-- Explore the meaning of model names in the 'Model information' tab.
+- Explore model naming conventions in the 'Model information' tab.
 - Then, choose a normative model in the 'Compute here!' tab:
     - Select the _Data Type_ you want to use.
     - Explore the available models for this data type in the _Normative Model_ dropdown menu.
 Selecting a model will show model-specific information on training data and hyperparameters.